freeCodeCamp/guide/src/pages/linux/How linux system boots up - 6 step description/index.md

 - BIOS stands for Basic Input/Output System
 - Performs some system integrity checks over the HDD
-- Searches, loads, and executes the boot loader program , mostly in MBR
+- Searches, loads, and executes the boot loader program , mostly in the Master Boot Record (MBR)
 - It looks for boot loader in floppy, cd-rom, or hard drive.
 We can press a key (typically F12 of F2, but it depends on your system) during the BIOS startup to change the boot sequence.
 - Once the boot loader program is detected and loaded into the memory, BIOS gives the control to it.
 - So, in simple terms BIOS loads and executes the MBR boot loader